 My favorite resource is Houzz.com.
-Using this free website with over 7 million pictures, you can search for pictures using keywords and phrases like "blue and white bathroom" or "Italian kitchen" or "cool tile" and save pictures you like in an ideabook.
+Using this free website with millions of pictures, you can search for pictures using keywords and phrases like "blue and white bathroom" or "Italian kitchen" or "cool tile" and save pictures you like in an ideabook.

 For example, you see a picture of a bathroom that's only so-so, but the color and pattern of the floor tile is gorgeous!
 You save the picture in your "Bathroom Ideas" ideabook with the note of "Floor is perfect, everything else is not my style."

 What happens next?
 If you have a tablet or smartphone, you can download the Houzz app and bring your ideabook with you to the store to show your designer, so they can get a feel for what you like and even recreate an inspiration room for you (if it's the perfect look, of course).
-You can also print out the pictures and bring in paper copies of your inspiration pictures.
+You can also email us a link to your ideabook so we can collaborate on it.